 Tea is my saviour on days when I feel like things are hurtling at breakneck speed.
 Every time I feel like my mind is about to crack from the strain, I take a break and make myself a cup of soothing tea.
 Green, black, Earl Grey- it doesn’t matter.
 For me, the act of watching the tea being brewed and then sipping on it, savouring the taste as it tantalises my taste buds is all the self-care I need to get me relaxed.

-Here are some other ways to take some time out for yourself:
+Here are some other different ways to take some time out for yourself:

 - get a haircut